 -

-Have a protein-rich snack after your workout instead of just a piece of fruit.
+Have a protein-rich snack after training instead of just a piece of fruit.

 You are in control

-Menopause can sometimes feel unfair: you're doing everything right, and yet your body is changing.
-But this isn't the end; it's a transition to a new phase.
-It calls for a different approach, not more discipline (which you've already demonstrated), but the right strategy.
+Menopause can sometimes feel unfair: you're doing everything right, and yet your body changes.
+But this is not an end; it's a transition to a new phase.
+It requires a different approach, not more discipline (you've already proven that you have it), but the right strategy.

 See it as an opportunity to reinvent yourself.
-Your body is changing, but you're in charge of how you deal with it.
-And believe me: staying stronger, fitter, and more energetic is truly possible, even now.
+Your body changes, but you decide how you deal with it.
+And believe me: staying stronger, fitter, and more energetic is truly possible – even now.

 Don't expect miracles in a week.
-Give yourself time to settle into your new routine.
+Give yourself time to adjust to your new routine.
 Menopause is a marathon, not a sprint.
-But if you take the right steps, you'll find yourself getting your body back—stronger than ever.
+But if you take the right steps, you'll find that you get your body back – stronger than ever.